 According to Oxfam, the UK sends an estimated 13 million items of clothing to landfill every week.
 Yearly, that is enough to equate to the weight of the Empire State Building.
 It's a sobering fact, to say the least.
 Luckily, through its own initiatives, Oxfam manages to save many garments from that fate.
 Though, there is still more that can be done.

-With this in mind, we wanted to highlight a few brands that are helping us to reimagine the world of secondhand, whether it be turning quilts into coats, encouraging peer-to-peer rental as an antidote to fast fashion, or simply offering elevated vintage edits.
-Keep scrolling to discover eight brands we love.
+With this in mind, we wanted to highlight a few brands that are helping us to reimagine the world of second-hand, whether it be turning quilts into coats, encouraging peer-to-peer rental as an antidote to fast fashion, or simply offering elevated vintage edits.
+Keep scrolling to discover 11 brands we love.

 Photo:Courtesy of @psychic.outlaw

 Even in my wildest dreams, I couldn't have thought up the enviably cool concept behind Psychic Outlaw, the Austin-based brand that upcycles bandanas to create dresses and upcycles old quilts to create coats and jackets.
 "Patchwork has always been something that I have been attracted to wearing because I feel that the randomness of colours and patterns suits my personality," explained the brand's founder.
 "It is also part of my childhood.
 My nana is a quilter; she was always making me clothing and blankets.
 There are so many creative ways to reuse what we already have!"

 It's this exact thought process that makes Psychic Outlaw's business concept so unique.
 Where possible, the brand encourages customers to send in their own old bandanas and quilts for use in its custom clothing, resulting in the creation of items that are both uniquely personal and one of a kind.
 "Even just spreading the idea of making your own clothes and mending what you already own, as a trend, is wonderful to see," they added.